COLUMBIA WILLAMETTE COMPENSATION GROUP

 At least one business meeting will be held annually to present new officers and review the group's financial status.

 The basic agenda of the annual meeting will be the responsibility of the Program Co-Chairs.
-Members may contribute to the annual meeting agenda by submitting their agenda items to the Secretary at least two weeks before the meeting.
+Members may contribute to the annual meeting agenda by submitting their agenda items to the Group Administrator at least two weeks before the meeting.
 Priorities will be established by the Executive Committee.

 The tenor of the meetings will be as informal as possible to accomplish the business objectives.
 When necessary, the presiding officer or chairperson may impose Robert's Rules of Order.